A Decomposition Analysis of Diffusion Over a Large Network: Monte Carlo Simulations

-where $\mathbf{\tilde{X}}_\circ$ is also an $n\times (p-1)$ matrix with i.i.d. entries from the uniform distribution on $[0,1]$, $I$ is an $n\times n$ identity matrix, $\mathbf{E}_c$ is the adjacent matrix of the contact network $G_c$, and $\mathbf{\tilde{E}}$ is that of an independently generated Erd\"{o}s–R\'{e}nyi graph with the same scale and average degree as $\mathbf{E}_c$'s.\footnote{We calculate the average degree of $\mathbf{E}_c$ by firstly adding up the in-degrees and out-degrees of each node, and then taking average of the total degrees and dividing by two.
-In this way, the two adjacent matrices will be approximately equally dense so that varying $\alpha$ will not affect the dispersion of $X_j$'s or the extensiveness of the cross-sectional dependence substantially.} The scalar $\alpha\in[0,1]$ captures to what extent the cross-sectional dependence of $X_j$'s is aligned with the contact network $G_c$.
-When $\alpha = 1$, $X_j$ and $X_i$ are correlated if and only if $j$ and $i$ are adjacent in $G_c$.
+where $\mathbf{\tilde{X}}_\circ$ is also an $n\times (p-1)$ matrix with i.i.d. entries from the uniform distribution on $[0,1]$, $I$ is an $n\times n$ identity matrix, $\mathbf{E}_c$ is the adjacency matrix of the contact network $G_{\mathsf{ctt}}$, and $\mathbf{\tilde{E}}$ is that of an independently generated Erd\"{o}s–R\'{e}nyi graph with the same scale and average degree as $\mathbf{E}_c$'s.\footnote{We calculate the average degree of $\mathbf{E}_c$ by firstly adding up the in-degrees and out-degrees of each node, and then taking average of the total degrees and dividing by two.
+In this way, the two adjacent matrices will be approximately equally dense so that varying $\alpha$ will not affect the dispersion of $X_j$'s or the extensiveness of the cross-sectional dependence substantially.} The scalar $\alpha\in[0,1]$ captures to what extent the cross-sectional dependence of $X_j$'s is aligned with the contact network $G_{\mathsf{ctt}}$.
+As $\alpha$ gets closer to 1, the cross-sectional dependence structure of $X_i$'s is more aligned with the contact network $G_{\mathsf{ctt}}$.
+When $\alpha = 1$, $X_j$ and $X_i$ are correlated if and only if $j$ and $i$ are adjacent in $G_{\mathsf{ctt}}$.
 When $\alpha = 0$, the cross-sectional dependence of $X_j$'s is determined by an independently generated Erd\"{o}s–R\'{e}nyi graph.
-We choose $\alpha\in\{0,0.5,1\}$ and see how the choice affects the spurious diffusion.
+We choose $\alpha\in\{0,0.5,1\}$ and see how the choice affects relational diffusion.

 In the simulation, we consider a variant of the linear threshold diffusion model in (\ref{linear threshold}) as follows: for $t=1,2,...,$